 From the sales of Black Friday and Cyber Monday to the wallet-friendly rules of Secret Santa and White Elephant, there are a number of ways that your holiday spending can remain within a reasonable budget.
 And if you come into the good fortune of not spending as much as you anticipated during your gifting spree, then that savings can actually be a blessing.
 Don’t go blowing it on the latest tech gadget, or even a jug of eggnog.
 Instead, we suggest considering investing that money for your future—and hopefully more merrier—self.

-“If you already have your emergency fund established and you don't have any other short-term goals, such as financial priorities coming up in the next two years, then my advice would be to first determine what you are investing for,” Priya Malani, resident financial expert at Refinery 29, says.
+“If you already have your emergency fund established and you don't have any other short-term goals, such as financial priorities coming up in the next two years, then my advice would be to first determine what you are investing for,” Priya Malani, founding partner at Stash Wealth, says.
 “This will help you invest appropriately.”

 As Malani mentioned, padding an emergency fund, paying down debts, or putting the money toward another pressing need should come first.
 But if you’re in the position to invest, holiday savings can be a smart way to get started.